 The company enters into lease agreements as a lessor with respect to some of its investment properties.
-Such leases for which the company is a lessor are classified as operating leases.
+Such leases for which the company is a lessor and where the company does not transfer substantially all the risks and rewards incidental to ownership, are classified as operating leases.